If you are interested in designing a Powered by the Apocalypse (PbtA) tabletop roleplaying game:

 - First, buy a copy of Apocalypse World.
 After all, that’s where this all started.

 - Second, buy and read a few systems from different branches of the PbtA family tree, to get a glimpse of the range of possibilities.
-Sam Sorensen has a great taxonomy of PbtA games (shown above).
+Sam Sorensen has a great taxonomy of PbtA games (shown below).

-- Third, download @lackingceremony‘s Simple World.
+- Fourth, download @lackingceremony‘s Simple World.
 As she wrote, “I created Simple World in order to showcase that an Apocalypse World hack didn’t need to be a monumental undertaking, and that a ‘get it on the table fast’ mentality was possible!”

 Happy designing!

 Originally published 03/21/21.
 Revised to remove a reference to an older version of Vincent Baker’s series of blog posts and to include a reference to the Dungeon World Patch Kit.
+Updated 10/22/2022 with links to 2d6 probabilities and Uncommon World.
+Updated 10/12/2023 with links to new posts here.